-The curriculum of the University of South Carolina School of Medicine has been designed to provide a general professional education leading to the medical doctor (M.D.) degree and to prepare undifferentiated students to enter graduate medical training in a wide variety of medical specialties and sub-specialties.
+The curriculum of the University of South Carolina School of Medicine - Columbia has been designed to provide a general professional education leading to the medical doctor (M.D.) degree and to prepare undifferentiated students to enter graduate medical training in a wide variety of medical specialties and sub-specialties.

 Technical Standards for Admission, Retention and Graduation

-All candidates for admission to and all current students at the School of Medicine – herein after designated as candidates for the M.D. degree should possess sufficient intellectual capacity, physical ability, emotional and psychological stability, interpersonal sensitivity and communication skills to acquire the scientific knowledge, interpersonal and technical competencies, professional attitudes and clinical abilities required to pursue any pathway of graduate medical education and to enter the independent practice of medicine.
+All candidates for admission to and all current students at the School of Medicine – Columbia - herein after designated as candidates for the M.D. degree should possess sufficient intellectual capacity, physical ability, emotional and psychological stability, interpersonal sensitivity and communication skills to acquire the scientific knowledge, interpersonal and technical competencies, professional attitudes and clinical abilities required to pursue any pathway of graduate medical education and to enter the independent practice of medicine.

 All candidates should be aware that the academic and clinical responsibilities of medical students may, at times, require their presence during day and evening hours, seven days per week.
 Candidates should be able to tolerate physically taxing workloads and to function effectively under stress.